poseidon/matchbox/Documentation/getting-started-docker.md

 The VMs should network boot and provision themselves into a three node etcd cluster, with other nodes behaving as etcd proxies.

-The example spec added autologin so you can verify that etcd works between nodes.
+The example profile added autologin so you can verify that etcd works between nodes.

     systemctl status etcd2
     etcdctl set /message hello